Zumu-AI/zumu-ios-sdk/README.md

 - 📊 **Audio Visualization**: Live waveform display for agent and microphone audio
 - 🔄 **Agent State Tracking**: Visual feedback for listening, processing, and speaking states
 - 📱 **Native iOS**: Built with SwiftUI for iOS 17.0+, macOS 14.0+
+- ✅ **Embeddable**: Integrate into any iOS app with 3 lines of code

 ## Requirements